-Now that they are no longer being coached at their academies, the football sessions help the youngsters to stay at peak level so they are ready for trials or a new season, wherever their next club might be and at whatever level.
+No longer being coached at their academies, the football sessions helped the youngsters to stay at peak level so they were ready for trials or a new season, wherever their next club might be and at whatever level.

-Meanwhile, there are educational sessions on a range of subjects such as player recruitment and the option of US scholarships, along with career support outlining other roles in football.
+Meanwhile, educational sessions on a range of subjects were provided, such as player recruitment and the option of US scholarships, along with career support outlining other roles in football.

 He himself was released by Notts County at 15, so he was well-qualified to provide guidance on how to respond.
 And he believes the Preparation Programme is hugely beneficial.